Gallaudet D-4: Operational history

 Two D-4s were built, serial numbers A:2653 and A:2654.
 The prototype crashed as result of a failed elevator control during flight testing on 19 July 1918, killing the pilot, Lt.
 Arthur Souther.
 The second D4 first flew in October 1918 and was accepted by the U.S. Navy in April 1919.
 This aircraft was entered in the Curtiss Marine Trophy Race during the National Air Races in Detroit Michigan on October 8, 1922, but had to leave the race after the fifth lap because of a broken propeller.
-No further aircraft were built, as Gallaudet turned their attention to constructing Curtiss HS-2L flying boats.